costrx/carquest_pub/empress_freecar.md

         ]
       }
 ```
-Later on, we use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location.

 JSON reformatting part was tedious for me, I needed to perform some JSON conversions on the received data process it later otherwise I could not search it well.
 What I get back from the API call seems to be a complex nested JSON object, and I need a JSON array to feed to the search.
 There may be an easier solution than mine.

 ### (3) Check if there is an available car in the closest carpark.

-Now that the JSON carlist the conversion is done, filter out the (only) car that is in the choosen spot and also check if it is available:
+Now that the JSON carlist the conversion is done, filter out the (only) car that is in the choosen spot and also check if it is available.
+Use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location and `StartTime` and `EndTime` to check its availability.

 Nothing booked, free car:
 ```